veracity/veracity-documentation/sections/datafabric/tutorials/move-data-to-data-workbench.md

 When moving data from Veracity Data Fabric containers to Veracity Data Workbench storage, we suggest you create new folders with the same name as the containers, and move data from the containers into the respective folders to maintain the logical structure of your data.

-We also suggest you add a folder on the root and put your data in subfolders beneath the root folder.
+We also suggest you add a folder on the root and put your data in subfolders beneath the root folder for easier management.

 ## Move files with Microsoft Azure Storage Explorer
 To move the files with Microsoft Azure Storage Explorer we are going to utilize SAS-tokens.
-You will need to create a read token for a Veracity Data Fabric container and a Read/Write token for a Veracity Data Workbench storage folder.
+You will need to create a token for a Veracity Data Fabric container and a Read/Write token for a Veracity Data Workbench storage folder.

 The main idea is that we will use the two SAS tokens, connect to both resources in the _same Azure Storage Explorer instance_ and copy the files from Veracity Data Fabric to Veracity Data Workbench.